thegambler111/CoolObsVault/01_Experience/IoT/Zigbee2MQTT/Setup/Z2M setup Orange Pi Zero/Z2M setup Orange Pi Zero.md

 # https://stackoverflow.com/a/63495296
 # For example: On a machine with 2GB of memory, consider setting this to 1536 (1.5GB)
 # For OrangePiZero running Armbian, the upper limit is ~ 350MB
+# For OrangePiZero2 running Armbian, the upper limit is ~ 800MB
 export NODE_OPTIONS=--max_old_space_size=300
 ```